 Hinds Community College students have the opportunity to improve standing through summer work at Hinds.
 Scholastic standing can rise from Suspension to Probation provided a student earns six (6) or more semester hours of credit during a summer term with a term GPA of 2.00 or above.
 This work must be taken at Hinds Community College.

 If a Hinds student, whose scholastic standing is Probation at the beginning of the summer term, earns a summer term GPA of 2.0 or above (including all courses taken in all summer terms) on a minimum of 6 hours, his/her standing will become Good at the end of the summer term, provided his/her overall GPA is also 2.0 or above at the end of that term; otherwise, his/her scholastic standing will remain Probation.
 This work must be taken at Hinds Community College.

 Probation Status Requirements

-An academic student who is on probation must enroll in LLS 1413 , unless he/she has previous credit in this course, is taking two or more developmental courses, or is enrolled in fewer than twelve (12) semester hours.
-Also, a student on scholastic probation cannot enroll in more than (16) semester hours (including LLS 1413 ) during a fall or spring term.
+An academic student who is on probation must enroll in LLS 1422 , unless he/she has previous credit in this course, is taking two or more developmental courses, or is enrolled in fewer than fifteen (15) semester hours.
+Also, a student on scholastic probation cannot enroll in more than (17) semester hours (including LLS 1422 ) during a fall or spring term.